-In April 2017, Horne signed a professional contract with Glasgow Warriors, having played for Glasgow Hawks in the Scottish Premiership.
+In April 2017, Horne signed his first professional contract with the Glasgow Warriors after playing for Glasgow Hawks in the Scottish Premiership.
+Despite his modest frame, he is known for his reliability as a placekicker and his tenacity in tackling.

-In February 2018, the scrum-half extended his contract at Glasgow until May 2019.
+In February 2018, Horne extended his contract with Glasgow until May 2019.
+He was included in Scotland's squad for the 2018 Summer Tour in May 2018.

 |2016 - present|